janelia-flyem/buildem/README.md

     % cmake -DFLYEM_BUILD_DIR=/path/to/FBD  /path/to/foo/code
     % make

-If this is the first time a FlyEM application was compiled for this FBD, the build script will download the flyem-build repo into the FBD and the user will be prompted to re-run the cmake and make steps as above.
+_Note: If this is the first time a FlyEM application was compiled for this FBD, the build script will download the flyem-build repo into the FBD and the user will be prompted to re-run the cmake and make steps as above._

 That's it.
 The build scripts will automatically download the source for all dependencies, verify MD5 checksums, optionally patch/configure the code, and then compile it using the standard compilers for the build computer.
 Source tarballs can be downloaded from either a FlyEM-controlled cache on Github (the default) or the original project download site.
 You can specify exactly which packages should use original project URLs via the following command-line option: